jesskelsall/jessrising.com/content/blog/2023-02-25-adventure-week-7.md

 Deeper yet, Glen Etive Forest appears.
 Much of the trees here are non-native pine, with clear signs of logging routes.
 A series of hydro works have been taking place in Glen Etive since 2019, some controversial amongst hikers who wish to preserve the rugged nature of this glen, surrounded by oft in demand hiking routes and summits.
 Nevertheless, progress marches on unrelentingly.

 The forest also provides the first habitat for deer, the glen's most populous inhabitants.
 At this time of year towards the end of winter, deer are still found in the valley where the temperature is more forgiving.
 In spring they will return to higher climbs.
-We would often spot deer near the road of treeline while driving the worn road here.
+We would often spot deer near the road or treeline while driving the worn road here.

 <img src="../../public/photos/deer-below-stob-dubh.jpeg">